raspberrypilearning/comic-character/en/step_2.md

 You call the function addNumbers with values 5 and 8, and it gives back the sum, which you can then use or display.

-Functions make your code modular and easier to understand, especially when you have tasks that need to be done multiple times.
-They're like tools you can use over and over in different parts of your code.

 --- /collapse ---

---- code ---
----
-language: js
-filename: script.js
-line_numbers: true
-line_number_start: 5
-line_highlights: 5-8
----
-      // Place Hero slider next button function here function nextHero() {

-      }

---- /code ---

---- /task ---

 --- collapse ---